The doctoral training course "Skills for business world"

 - entrepreneurial experience and expertise;

-- excellent employability rate of graduates in the private sector (90%);
+- excellent employability rate of graduates in the private sector (92% en 2017);

 - to the research in the private sector:

-- the majority of research and development researchers in private companies hold an engineering diploma (approximately 54% in 2013 );
+- the majority of research and development researchers in private companies hold an engineering diploma (56% in 2015);

 To apply, at least one engineering school and one doctoral school (French equivalent of postgraduate schools for PhD levels only) have to submit a common application.
 The follow-up committee will evaluate and select projects.

 Interested institutions are encouraged to contact us for any additional requests.